 Listed below are four ways that you can make provision for the College.
 We ask that you consider these options and discuss them with your family and solicitor.
 You may also wish to consider and discuss with the College how you would like your gift to be used.

-For more information on remembering Scotch Oakburn College in your Will please contact the Scotch Oakburn College on email: firstname.lastname@example.org or telephone: (03) 6336 3300.
+For more information on remembering Scotch Oakburn College in your Will, please contact Nicole Willcox, Community and Events Manager, on email: firstname.lastname@example.org or telephone: (03) 6336 3368.